tushortz/GNU-Octave-Completions/README.md

 ### Download Manually

-* Download the files using the GitHub .zip download option
+* [Download the files](https://github.com/tushortz/GNU-Octave-Completions/archive/master.zip) (using the GitHub .zip download option),
-* Unzip the files
+* Unzip the files,
-* Copy the folder to your Sublime Text `Packages` directory
+* Copy the folder to your Sublime Text `Packages` directory.

 ## Contributing